asainanbu/000/acknowledments.md

-_All the pictures used in the repository are taken from [Openclipart](https://openclipart.org).
-Thanks for their sharing of the artworks_
+All the images used in the repository are taken from [Openclipart](https://openclipart.org).
+Thanks for their sharing of the excellent artworks